 - Testing

-What Is Excluded From Pet Insurance?
+What Is Excluded From Pet Insurance in Texas?

 No pet insurer covers everything.
 It’s important to read policy terms carefully before committing to a plan to make sure you know exactly what is and isn’t covered.
 The most common complaint among pet insurance customers is claim denial.
 Usually, this is due to not reading what their policy excludes before submitting a claim or enrolling in the plan.